Bredon Homology of Partition Complexes: Approximations controlled by smaller collections

-In view of the Mayer-Vietoris property (Lemma~\ref{lemma: Bredon gluing}), the only point to note is that the fixed point set $((*)_{\Ccal})^D$ is homotopy equivalent to $L$ via a $W$-equivariant map.
+In view of the Mayer-Vietoris property (Lemma~\ref{lemma: Bredon gluing}), the right vertical map is an isomorphism on Bredon homology or cohomology if and only if the left map is.
+By the second part of Lemma~\ref{lemma:one-subgroup-approximation}, the Bredon (co)homology of spaces on the left reduces to ordinary (co)homology with twisted coefficients.
+The only remaining point to note is that the fixed point set $((*)_{\Ccal\setminus\Dcal})^D$ is homotopy equivalent to $\lvert\pgroupsntof{W}\rvert$ via a $W$-equivariant map.
 This is proved in the third paragraph of~\cite[Pf.~of~8.3]{Homology}. \end{proof}

+\begin{corollary} Let $\mu$ be a homological or cohomological coefficient system for~$G$.
+Let $\Ccal$ be a collection of $p$-subgroups of $G$ that is closed under passage to $p$-supergroups.
+Suppose that for each $p$-subgroup $D$ of $G$ with $D\notin \Ccal$, the collection $\pgroupsntof{W_G(D)}$ is $\mu(G/D)$-ample.
+Then the map $*_{\Ccal}\to *_{\pgroupsof{G}}$ induces an isomorphism on Bredon homology or cohomology with coefficients in~$\mu$. \end{corollary} \begin{proof} Use Lemma~\ref{lem:take-away-one} repeatedly to eliminate the conjugacy classes of elements of $\pgroupsof{W_G(D)}\setminus \Ccal$ one by one, in such a way that smaller groups are removed before larger ones.
+In this way, all intermediate collections are closed under passage to $p$-supergroups, and at each step one removes a minimal element of the collection.
+Thus Lemma~\ref{lem:take-away-one} applies at each step. \end{proof} The following proposition is the main result of this section.
+Note that if $D\subset K \subset G$ then $W_K(D)$ acts on $G/D=G\times_K K/D$ by $G$-equivariant maps. \begin{proposition} \pruningcriteriontext \end{proposition}